threefoldfoundation/www_tfcloud_zola/content/home/index.md

 ## Truly Better for Our Planet

-hreeFold’s peer-to-peer nature brings considerable energy efficiencies as compared to current solutions.
+ThreeFold’s peer-to-peer nature brings considerable energy efficiencies as compared to current solutions.

 The remaining carbon footprint of the grid will be converted into carbon credits and invested in planet positive projects to enable the world’s first carbon neutral grid.